-On completion of the Forest Research Project students should have:
+On completion of the Research Project students should be able to demonstrate:

-- A good understanding of the processes and practice of applied research in forest science, horticultural science or urba ecology;
+- An understanding of the processes and practice of research in forest science, horticultural science or urban ecology;

-- Personal experience of the application of the scientific method in a pure or applied research context;
+- The application relevant scientific methods in a research context;

 - An enhanced understanding of applications of the subject area across a wide area;

-- Developed their ability to write clear and concise reports for industry, government agencies and other users of natural resource management information.
+- The ability to write clear and concise reports for industry, government agencies and other users of natural resource management information.